Republicans hope Supreme Court fight boosts Trump’s reelection bid, helps GOP hold Senate majority

 Those close to McSally’s campaign said she has received an increase in online donations since taking her public position, though they wouldn’t specify how much.
 And her allies note that the court fight will help her swing a key GOP-leaning constituency that has started to abandon Trump: conservative members of the Church of Jesus Christ of Latter-day Saints in Maricopa County.

-Democratic strategists scoffed at the notion that the courts fight would help McSally, who has been steadily trailing former astronaut Mark Kelly.
+Democratic strategists scoffed at the notion that the court fight would help McSally, who has been steadily trailing former astronaut Mark Kelly.
 Democrats note that after she lost her Senate race in 2018, McSally’s team put out a memo blaming the Kavanaugh court fight for her downfall.

-For the GOP, the more they can turn the battleground into a red-versus-blue dynamic, the better.
+For the GOP, the more they can turn the battleground into a red-vs.-blue dynamic, the better.
 Traditionally, partisan matters such as the tilt of the Supreme Court have turned out GOP voters, contributing to Trump’s surprise victory in 2016 as well as the elections of several sitting senators.

-“It catapulted my race — I think Josh had the same — up to two, three points,” said Sen. Mike Braun (R-Ind.), who saw his race and that of fellow 2018 winner Sen. Josh Hawley (R-Mo.) move from a near tie to a comfortable six-point win after the Kavanaugh confirmation clash.
+“It catapulted my race — I think Josh had the same — up to two, three points,” said Sen. Mike Braun (R-Ind.), who saw his race and that of fellow 2018 winner Sen. Josh Hawley (R-Mo.) move from a near-tie to a comfortable six-point win after the Kavanaugh confirmation clash.
 “And I don’t think you could have anything more comparable than what occurred back then, and it’s only been two years.”

 That’s exactly what Republicans hope will happen with Tillis in North Carolina, who is already using the matter to play to his base.
 During a debate Monday night, Tillis sought to tie his opponent to Biden, who has declined to release a list of names of judges he would support, while touting his own support for a Trump nominee.